 - Wearing a brace: "If your doctor prescribes a back brace, wearing it will help stabilize your back while it heals," Dr. Liu notes.
 "Wear it when sitting or walking, and only take it off during pre-approved periods."

 - Sleep: Sleeping in any position that doesn't cause back pain: "Continuous, uninterrupted sleep is important for healing faster," he says.
 "Some back surgery patients prefer to sleep on their side with a pillow between their knees or behind them to support their back."
-Moving regularly: Regular, gentle movement helps keep blood circulating, speeding healing, Dr. Liu says.
+Moving regularly: Regular, gentle movement helps keep blood circulating, speeding healing, so you recover faster after spine surgery, Dr. Liu says.

 Most importantly, Dr. Liu's "dos" include calling your physician whenever in doubt about your surgical recovery or if you begin to backslide.

 The "don'ts after spine surgery can be just as important as the dos," according to Dr. Liu.
-In the days just after surgery, he advises patients to avoid the following:
+In the days just after surgery, he advises patients to avoid the following to recover from back surgery safely:

 - Impatience: Recovering from spine surgery can take between a few weeks and a few months, depending on the exact procedure.
 "Most of all, don't rush activities in the hopes of speeding up this process since that can backfire," Dr. Liu says.
 "Give yourself the time your body needs to heal completely."